Rhode Island Wage Garnishment Laws

 Skipping the Supplementary Process

-Forcing a direct attachment on a debtor with irregular or cash income, instead of compelling sworn disclosure, leaves easy money on the table.
+Forcing a direct attachment on a debtor with irregular or cash income, instead of putting them under a citation to establish a payment agreement, leaves easy money on the table.

 Serving a Stale Employer